W3 Wine School

 The Ideal Glass for Muscat de Beaumes-de-Venise

-A Small Tulip Shaped glass helps concentrate the aromatic intensity, enhancing the beautiful floral and fruity notes these wines are known for.
+A Small Tulip Shaped glass helps concentrate the aromatic intensity, enhancing the beautiful flavors wines are known for.

-A small glass (similar to those for dessert wines) is appropriate, because this type of wine is served in smaller portions due to its sweetness and richness.
+A small glass is appropriate, because this type of wine is served in smaller portions due to its sweetness and richness.

 The narrow rim helps capture the aromas, allowing the wine's sweet, aromatic profile to shine.